paketo-buildpacks/blog/content/posts/0040-spring-boot-performance.md

 But what is so special about a Spring Boot application compared to other Java applications?

-The Spring ecosystem, the integration with cloud environment and performance optimizations are peculiar to this Java framework; let's dive into how this buildpack helps you get the most of Spring Boot.
+The Spring ecosystem, the integration with cloud environment and performance optimizations are particular to this Java framework; let's dive into how this buildpack helps you get the most of Spring Boot.

 **Some content in this article was generated with Generative AI; the entirety of the article was reviewed by humans though.**